 Note: This post reviews the third book of The Lunar Chronicles.
 You may like to read the first two books in the series, Cinder and Scarlet, before reading this review.

-We see their relationship begin to take off during the trek.
-Cress, who had fallen in love with him at first sight, believes him to be her hero, her prince charming that she has always dreamed of.
-Thorne, who has thus far been arrogant and self-seeking, does not see himself as she sees him.
-He remembers the not-so-good parts of his past, and knows that Cress deserves better.
+Their relationship takes off during the trek.
+Cress, who had fallen in love with him at first sight, believes him to be her hero, her prince charming she has always dreamed of.
+Thorne, who has thus far been arrogant and self-seeking, knows Cress deserves better.
 But that doesn’t keep him from falling in love right back.

-Aside from this new love story in the series, we see Cinder, the true heir to the lunar throne, continue to fight against Levana.
+In addition to this new love story, Cinder, the true heir to the lunar throne, continues to fight against Levana.
 She knows that once Levanna marries Kai and becomes Empress of the Commonwealth, all of earth will be in more danger than ever.
 Cinder is determined to stop the wedding, hopefully saving Kai and the rest of the earthens from her wrath.
-It is time that Kai knew that Princess Selene was alive, and ready to put Levana in her place once and for all.

-Will Cinder assume the throne that was rightfully hers all along, or will Levana succeed in finishing what she started years ago when she first tried to kill her?
-I am excited to find out in the conclusion, Winter, that will undoubtedly be just as breathtaking and action-packed as the rest of the series.
+I am excited to read the conclusion, Winter, that will undoubtedly be just as breathtaking and action-packed as the rest of the series.